-Sometimes we’re asked what is the most important thing that Fort Wayne area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the most important thing that Fort Wayne area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is extremely important to the ideal operation of your HVAC system, plus your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not all that hard for most Fort Wayne homeowners, but there are typically two hurdles to actually getting it done:

 - Determining just how often to replace your furnace or air conditioner filter.